5 things you need to know about toxic hogweed

 Officials are fighting an uphill battle against a toxic weed as it spreads across Quebec.

-Giant hogweed, also known as wild parsnip, is sometimes confused with Queen Anne’s Lace.
+Giant hogweed, similar in appearance to a smaller invasive species called wild parsnip, is sometimes confused with Queen Anne's Lace.

 However, the invasive plant species is not your average wildflower.

 First discovered in Quebec in 1990, giant hogweed has spread across the province where it has destabilized ecosystems, contributed to erosion and created painful rashes for anyone who brushes against it.